-The Technology/Intellectual Property clinic is being put on hiatus until the Spring or Fall of 2019.
+The TIP (Technology and Intellectual Property) Field Clinic is temporarily on hiatus until the Spring or Fall of 2019

 TIP Clinic Mission: Protecting the Creative Works of Creative Minds